ghrgriner/german-idiom-freq/README.md

 # Input Files

+Three different input idiom files are used when running the programs.
+These files all contain the same values in the `headword` variable, but the other variables differ in each file.
+Multiple files are used so that the sequence of programs can be run in one pass.
+Variables on later files are created based on output from the preceding programs.

 The input file of idioms used by [run\_wp2022\_counts.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/run_wp2022_counts.py) has four variables.
 - **headword**: Headword on the Wiktionary page.